Biz in rainy Tokyo - shot by Alan Schaller

 Alright, I’m Biz (family nickname, long story) and I’ve been bossing people around on film sets since I was 12.

-I’m a director who’s dabbled in just about every genre—bit of this, bit of that—but if there’s a common thread, it’s high energy, playfulness, and a sharp bit of dry wit.
-That said, (what director want’s to be put in a box) I can slap on the serious hat when needed—I’ve tackled heart-wrenching charity projects, made films for banks (less heart-wrenching), and I’m currently co-directing a feature doc on antidepressants.
+I’m a director who specialises in high energy playfulness, and a sharp bit of dry wit.
+That said, (what director want’s to be put in a box) I can slap on the serious hat when needed—I’ve tackled heartrending charity projects, made films for banks (less heartrending), worked with musicians like Jacob Collier, and I’m currently co-directing a feature doc on antidepressants.

 Once upon a time, I went to the Slade School of Fine Art, got my hands dirty as a runner on a Danny Boyle film, then ended up editing Jaguar launch films at Pinewood Studios (not the latest one, before you ask).

-I can self-shoot, have a ton of my own fancy cinema-grade kit, but I’m just as comfortable standing at a monitor with a coffee in hand, calling the shots.
+As any filmmaker hired by Leica can confidently say: I can self-shoot, and have a ton of my own fancy cinema-grade kit.
+But I’m just as comfortable standing at a monitor with a coffee in hand, calling the shots.
 Oh, and I edit most of my stuff—why let some numpty take the glory?

 Drop me a line—I’m all ears.
 Except my left one, which is 1dB worse than my right.

 Fun fact: I was once a Special Advisor to the Chancellor, complete with an office right over the No. 11 Downing Street door—one creaky floorboard away from running the country.
-Highlights included making the Treasury’s most-watched film ever (box office stuff), and going straight through security at Heathrow with the Chancellors body guards, without anyone checking my bags (missed opportunity).
+Highlights included making the Treasury’s most-watched film ever (box office stuff), and going straight through security at Heathrow with the Chancellors body guards without anyone checking my bags (a missed opportunity to smuggle two suitcases of Fortnum and Mason biscuits to India).

 P.s. if anyone finds my old Downing Street passcard, let me know.